Reports to: Manager of Student Life Programs

 Knowledge, Skills & Abilities

-- Currently enrolled as a student of The Seattle School.
+- Currently enrolled as a student of The Seattle School and qualifies for Federal Work-Study funding.

-- Familiarity and appreciation for the mission and values of The Seattle School.
+- Familiarity with and appreciation for the mission and values of The Seattle School.

 About the Employer